Renewing a Driving Licence after a Drink Driving Ban

 Drivers Customer Services (Courts)

 Receiving this letter means that you are classed as a 'high risk offender' and will be required to take and pass a DVLA medical before your driving licence will be returned to you.
-The DVLA medical is usually carried out by an independent GP (DVLA Appointed Doctor) and there will be an additional and separate fee to be paid for the medical to be carried out as described here.
+The DVLA medical is usually carried out by an independent GP (DVLA Appointed Doctor) and there will be an additional and separate fee to be paid for the medical to be carried out, in addittion to the driving licence application fee.

 Retaking your driving test/extended driving test